-As for landlords, more have discovered the services of online letting agents (even though they’ve been around for ages now), and it’s how they’ve been able to continue marketing – without any human interaction from an agent – their rental property on the biggest UK portals like Rightmove and Zoopla in order to generate enquiries and find tenants.
+As for landlords, a new batch of them have discovered the services of online letting agents (even though they’ve been around for ages now), and it’s how they’ve been able to continue marketing their rental property on the biggest UK portals like Rightmove and Zoopla in order to generate enquiries and find tenants.

 Step-by-step guide on how to find tenants during the Coronavirus Crisis

 Just to clarify, since most high-street agents are closing their doors, or at least unable to provide viewing services, I’m going to highlight the key steps I would take to independently find tenants with minimal human contact and without the use of a letting agent!
 This is purely to help landlords that wish to at least try and fill a vacancy during these uncertain and testing times.
 It won’t be the most efficient route, but given the circumstances, it’s probably a reasonable one…